-- A remarkable fact about this mountain is that no one died during the entire project.
+- A remarkable fact about this mountain is that no one died during the project considering the dangers.

 - The eyes of every president are 11 feet wide, their mouths are 18 feet wide and noses are 20 feet long.

-- About 400 workers worked to accomplish this memorial.
+- About 400 workers worked to complete this memorial.

 - Gutzon Borglum was 60 years old when he started carving this memorial and he died in March 1941 leaving the completion of this work to his son Lincoln Borglum.

-- The actual plan was to carve bodies down their waist but due to lack of funds, the monument was declared completed in 1941.
+- The actual plan was to carve entire bodies down to their waist but due to a lack of funds, the monument was declared completed in 1941.